 A security incident could cost you time and damage your reputation.
 Here's how to protect your customers and your brand when accepting online payments.

-In today's digital world, there are many hazards that you and your company members need to look out for.
-After all, problems can develop as quickly as someone clicking on a link in an email.
+In today's digital world, there are many hazards that you and your company members must work together to prevent.
+After all, problems can develop as quickly as clicking a link in an email.

-Editor's note: Looking for a secure credit card processing services for your business?
+Editor's note: Looking for a secure credit card processing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 1. Use two-factor authentication.

 "Having two-factor authentication is crucial, especially when it comes to accounts throughout your social media.
 If someone has access to any of your accounts, they basically have access to your financial payments attached to them as well.
 Having your two-factor authentication will secure every login you make.
 It'll notify you whether it's being accessed from another device you're unfamiliar with." – Fritz Colcol, ABN Circle

 2. Use third parties for storing sensitive information.